Llenar70/allye-doc/CausalForest.md

 * Training rows used are limited by the configured `Sample Rate (%)` and are additionally capped at 50,000 rows for performance.
 * Each tree is fitted on at most 10,000 rows (`max_samples`), which can improve speed and memory usage on large datasets.
-* SHAP computation is performed on up to 1,000 randomly sampled training rows to keep runtime reasonable.
+* SHAP computation is performed on up to 1,000 randomly sampled rows from the test or training slice.
 If `shap` is not installed, the SHAP plot is skipped gracefully.
+* The `Random State` setting ensures reproducible splits, subsampling, model initialization, permutation importance, and propensity modeling.
+Use −1 to disable reproducibility.

+## Cancellation

+* The Cancel button stops processing at safe checkpoints (between major phases such as data split, subsampling, fit, SHAP, prediction, and evaluation).
+Ongoing fitting of the forest cannot be preempted mid-iteration; cancellation takes effect after the current phase completes.